 What are the best keto flours for baking?

 Almondflour – there is a large variety of almondflour on the market.
 To avoid grainy, gritty keto bread, always choose ultra-fine almondflour with a golden color.
 You can try my almondflourbreadrecipe for an easy keto bread and make yourself a delicious grilled cheese sandwich!

 Flaxseed meal – flax seed meal is a seed-based keto flour with a high amount of fiber and fat.
 As a result, it adds elasticity to the bread but can also make it gummy.
 That is why flaxseed meal is always used in small amounts, in keto bread recipes, and always in combination with almondflour or coconutflour.
-You can try my 90-second keto breadrecipe with flaxseed meal for an egg-free keto breadrecipe in the microwave.
+You can try my 90-second keto breadrecipe with a flaxseed meal for an egg-free keto breadrecipe in the microwave.

 Chia seeds – some keto breads use chia seeds to replace or decrease the amount of egg in the recipe.
 In fact, chia seeds are high in fiber and they have the power to bind flours the same way eggs do.
-Since they also contain a good amount of fat, they compensate the absence of egg yolks.
-As a result, chia seeds are often seen in keto breadrecipes to decrease the quantity of egg yolks or whole eggs and reduce the eggy flavor of bread.
+Since they also contain a good amount of fat, they compensate for the absence of egg yolks.
+As a result, chia seeds are often seen in keto breadrecipes to decrease the number of egg yolks or whole eggs and reduce the eggy flavor of the bread.

 Sunflower seed flour or pumpkin seed flour – these flours are great substitutes for almondflour to create nut-free keto breadrecipes.
 They can often be used in similar volumes as almondflour to replace nuts in keto breadrecipes.

 Keto baking: fat and oils